Current Size: 100%

 Too old for storytime?
 Join us for a book club!

 We offer two monthly book clubs for children in grades 3 through 8.
 Registration is preferred but not required.
 Please call 617-376-2411 to ask about the upcoming meetings.
+Our children's book clubs are sponsored by the Friends of the Thomas Crane Public Library.

 |The Night Owl Book Club - 3rd and 4th graders